peterdemin/pip-compile-multi/README.rst

 .. code-block:: shell

     $ pip-compile-multi
-    INFO:pip-tools-multi:Locking requirements/base.in to requirements/base.txt
+    INFO:pip-compile-multi:Locking requirements/base.in to requirements/base.txt
-    INFO:pip-tools-multi:Locking requirements/test.in to requirements/test.txt
+    INFO:pip-compile-multi:Locking requirements/test.in to requirements/test.txt
-    INFO:pip-tools-multi:Locking requirements/local.in to requirements/local.txt
+    INFO:pip-compile-multi:Locking requirements/local.in to requirements/local.txt

 Yes, that's right.
 All the tedious dependency versions management job done with single command, that doesn't even have options.